Excess profits tax

 An excess profits tax (EPT) is a tax on returns or profits which exceed risk-adjusted normal returns.
 The concept of excess profit is very similar to that of economic rent.
-Excess profit taxes are usually imposed on monopolist industries.
+Excess profit taxes are usually imposed on monopoly profits.

 Excess profits taxes have often, but not exclusively, been imposed during wartime or in response to an event which provides some with an extraordinary ability to earn windfall gains.
 Windfall taxes have often been proposed, and sometimes imposed, in order to discourage profiteering from temporary increases in resource prices, such as those for oil or gas.
 Wartime excess profits taxes, or War Profits Taxes, have been employed to reduce perverse incentives to engage in war profiteering.

-Excess Profit Tax in COVID-19
+Excess profits tax in COVID-19

-In history, excess profit taxes were imposed during times of war as war requires an excess amount of money.
+In history, excess profits taxes were imposed during times of war as war requires an excess amount of money.
 However, many countries imposed an excess profits tax during COVID to fund extra healthcare workers and to implement protection, such as masks.

 Equally, from the onset of the pandemic to March 2021, the global fiscal response to mitigate the extensive health and economic impacts was unprecedented, totalling US$16 trillion in 2020 (IMF, 2021).
 However, the pandemic's impact on businesses was uneven, with some sectors, notably information technology and pharmaceuticals, seeing significant profit surges and increased stock prices in the year following the outbreak.